Inselnova Wiki Play

 Food Balance

-Every worker consumes food — roughly 0.35 per hour per head.
+Every worker consumes food, roughly 0.35 per hour per head.
 A small natural yield of 8/h feeds the earliest settlers, but each Farm level adds 16/h to the supply.
 As the settlement grows and more buildings demand crew, food is consumed faster.
 Build farms ahead of the shortage.
-The Farm detail in the Build ledger also shows the present population, current balance, and the first Farm level that ends the shortage for that settlement.
+The Farm detail in the building record also shows the present population, current balance, and the first Farm level that ends the shortage for that settlement.

 A settlement may show Food Supply as Surplus while stores are still empty.
 In that state, provisions are refilling, but the people still feel the shortage until stores rise above zero.